Flotilla leader

-A flotilla leader was a warship of late 19th century and early 20th century navies suitable for commanding a flotilla of destroyers or other small warships, typically a small cruiser or a large destroyer (known as a destroyer leader).
+A flotilla leader was a small warship, especially prominent in early 20th century navies, suitable for commanding a flotilla of destroyers or other small warships, typically a small cruiser or a large destroyer.
 The flotilla leader provided space, equipment and staff for the flotilla commodore (who typically held the rank of captain), including a wireless room, senior engineering and gunnery officers, and administrative staff to support the officers.
-Originally, older light or scout cruisers were often used, but in the early 1900s, the rapidly increasing speed of new destroyer designs meant that such vessels could no longer keep pace with their charges.
-Accordingly, large destroyer designs were produced for use as leaders.
+Originally, the fastest light or scout cruisers available were often used, often having been specially designed for the role.